This Is Us Season 2 Episode 17 Recap

 Okay, so here’s when we tie back to last week.

-The landlord is at the door (apparently their rent checks bounced three times) and they’re getting evicted (remember we saw Déjà and her mum sleeping in their car at the end of the last episode.)
+The landlord is at the door (apparently their rent checks bounced three times) and they’re getting evicted (remember we saw Déjà and her mom sleeping in their car at the end of the last episode.)
 Apparently, Déjà’s mom used their rent money to pay Lonzo’s bail.
 I’m sad, and Déjà is too, naturally.
-She wants better for her mum than Lonzo’s bad behavior!
+She wants better for her mom than Lonzo’s bad behavior!

 Advertisement